Saying Goodbye to Gia: The Hardest Day of My Life

 The Support That Kept Me Going

-After losing Gia, I knew I was going to be heartbroken, but I wasn’t prepared for just how much love and support I would receive from the people around me.
+After losing Gia, I knew I would be heartbroken, but I wasn’t prepared for the overwhelming love and support I would receive from the people around me.

-My friends and family were so worried about me.
-They checked in on me every single day for weeks, texting, calling, and making sure I was okay.
-I had so many messages, comments, and calls from people who had loved Gia too.
+My friends and family checked in on me every single day for weeks.
+They texted, called, and made sure I was okay.
+I received so many messages, comments, and calls from people who had loved Gia too.

-At first, I thought it would make me feel worse—like I was being constantly reminded of what I had lost.
+At first, I thought it would make me feel worse, like I was being constantly reminded of what I had lost.
 But instead, it comforted me.
 Knowing how many people had memories with her made me realize how full her life had been.
-She wasn’t just my dog—she had been loved by so many people.
+She wasn’t just my dog.
+She had been loved by so many.

-It reassured me that Gia had truly lived the best life a wiener dog could live.
+It reminded me that Gia had truly lived the best life a wiener dog could have.

 Going Home Without Her

 I drove two hours home to bury Gia under her favorite tree in our yard.
-That drive was so weird.
-Coming home without her was so painful, and what made it even worse was seeing my other dogs looking for her.
+That drive was so strange.
+Coming home without her was heartbreaking, and what made it worse was seeing my other dogs looking for her.

-That first day, I called for her at least five times before remembering she was gone.
-Each time, I’d break down in tears all over again.
-My whole routine felt off.
+That first day, I called her name at least five times before remembering she was gone.
+Each time, I broke down in tears all over again.
+My routine felt wrong.
 I kept expecting to see her following me around, waiting for food, curling up in her favorite spots.

 It took a long time to adjust.